 This course is designed to help students develop an understanding of the nature, organization and consequences of the American criminal justice system.
 The couse includes the examination of the foundations of criminology, thereoris of crime and criminology, and crime typology.
-This course has been approved for online, hybrid and correspondence delivery.
+This course has been approved for online, and hybrid delivery.